 The Benefits to Health when Quitting Smoking.

-The Benefits to Health when Quitting Smoking in Hertfordshire.
+The Benefits to Health when you Quit Smoking

 When most people think about the dangers to health from smoking they immediately think “cancer” and then for no good reason many instantly dismiss the thought since they believe that cancer is something that happens to somebody else, not them.
 Unfortunately statistics do not support this view.
 Instead they show categorically a real association between long term regular smoking and greatly increased risk of lung cancer, as well as cancer of the mouth and throat, so this is a risk to be taken seriously.
 Lung cancer does not have a good survival rate either.
 Once you have it your number is more or less up despite the best efforts of today’s medical science.
 You may get a few more years’ of life but there is no real cure except surgery which has to be carried out in the very early stages.
 Alas most cases are not diagnosed until the disease is already well established.